Almost uniform domains and Poincar\'e inequalities: Introduction

 \subsection{The planar Loewner problem}

-Motivated by this result, we consider general sets of the form $Y = \R^d \setminus \bigcup_{n \in \N} R_n$, with $R_n$ not necessarily polyhedral or even Lipschitz, and study when $Y$ inherits Poincar\'e inequalities.
+Motivated by this result, we consider general sets of the form $Y = \R^d \setminus \bigcup_{R \in \mathcal{R}} R$, { for some countable collection $\mathcal{R}$ of open subsets and study when $Y$ inherits a Poincar\'e inequality.
+(Bear in mind that the elements of $\mathcal{R}$ will still have good geometric properties, but are not necessarily polyhedral, or even Lipschitz.)

 The case of $d=2$ is particularly interesting, due to the connections with quasiconformal geometry.
-In particular, for $d=2$ the conditions we identify are not only sufficient, but also close to necessary.
+In particular, for $d=2$ the conditions given for $\mathcal{R}$ are not only sufficient, but also close to necessary.
 This also gives a partial answer to the following question:

-\begin{question}[Planar Loewner problem] Classify the closed subsets of the plane which are Ahlfors $2$-regular and $2$-Loewner. \end{question}
+\begin{question}[``Planar Loewner problem''] Classify all closed subsets of the plane which are Ahlfors $2$-regular and $2$-Loewner. \end{question}

-Though we will not explicitly define the Loewner condition here, we note that a complete Ahlfors $2$-regular subset is $2$-Loewner if and only if it satisfies a $(1,2)$-Poincar\'e inequality; for a more general definition and further discussion see \cite{heinonen1998quasiconformal}.
+Though we will not explicitly define the Loewner condition here, we recall that a closed Ahlfors $2$-regular subset is $2$-Loewner if and only if it satisfies a $(1,2)$-Poincar\'e inequality; for a more general definition and further discussion, see \cite{heinonen1998quasiconformal}.

-Though natural to ask, this question hasn't been extensively studied in the literature.
-Prior results exist only for some rather specific situations.
-Below, we now give a general, sufficient condition for an affirmative answer to this problem.
-To formulate it, consider subcollections of $\mathcal{R}$ of sets that meet a given ball, denoted as
+Though natural to pose, this question hasn't been extensively studied in the literature.
+Prior results exist only for some specific cases.
+We now give a new, general, and sufficient condition for an affirmative answer to this problem.
+To formulate it, consider collections of removed sets $\mathcal{R}$ and subcollections of sets that meet a given ball $B(x,r)$,